John-Snyder/stl-rug/2019-04_bartMachine/Readme.md

 This month, I will first provide a brief and high level overview of the BART structure and how the model is fit.
 I will then thoroughly discuss and demonstrate the practical usage of the package applied to publicly available datasets.
 Finally, I will demonstrate and show the results of a simulation demonstrating BART's consistently superior predictive performance over many popular machine learning techniques such as random forests and gradient boosting.

-Data_Demo.R contains the code for the example walked through in the slides.
+- Data_Demo.R contains the code for the example walked through in the slides.

+- The